HarshNarayanJha/3DS-ActivityLog/README.md

 3. See you have your `data/playhistory.csv` file
 4. Open the web ui and upload this csv file!

+## Notes (to self)

+- probably have to let user select their timezone or identify since 3ds doesn't has any tz at all
+- 3ds doesn't obey any tz, user just sets time, and AL writes timestamps based on that time, hence user's respective timezone (in which they would expect the time to be)

 ## Next target

 Make a 3DS themed website (WIP)